dotnet/xamarin/README.md

-This repo contains Xamarin's roadmap items for .NET 6.
+This repo contains Xamarin and .NET MAUI's roadmap items for the .NET 6 and 7 timeframes.
 To see Xamarin's source code, visit https://github.com/xamarin/.